 Writing with fountain pens vs. ballpoint pens

 Switching to writing with fountain pens was easy and I don’t miss writing with ballpoint pens at all.
-The biggest challenge was remembering to move the pen from one bag to another.
 Since I mostly write with fine nibs and I’m right-handed, smudging or bleeding was less of an issue.
-I just need to be more careful with pairing different pens, inks, and paper as in some notebooks some of the ink in some of the pens will feather or bleed though.
+I just need to be more careful with pairing different pens, inks, and paper since in some notebooks some of the ink in some of the pens will feather or bleed through.

 I think my handwriting looks nicer with fountain pen ink than it does with any fine-liner, ballpoint pen ink, or gel pen.